hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 Last, two additional types of volumes can be optionally mounted to the Vault Agent containers.
 The first is secret volume containing TLS requirements such as client and CA (certificate authority) certificates and keys.
-This volume is useful when communicating and verifying the Vault servers authenticity using TLS.
+This volume is useful when communicating and verifying the Vault server's authenticity using TLS.
 The second is a configuration map containing Vault Agent configuration files.
 This volume is useful to customize Vault Agent beyond what the provided annotations offer.